Approximation properties of torsion classes: On some results of Bagaria and Magidor

 In Bagaria-Magidor~\cite[\S5]{MR3152715} a torsion class ${}^{\perp_0} \mathcal{X}$ is called ``$\kappa$-generated" whenever every $A \in {}^{\perp_0} \mathcal{X}$ is a \emph{direct} sum of subgroups in ${}^{\perp_0} \mathcal{X}$, each of cardinality ${<}\kappa$; this is what is usually called $\kappa$-decomposable (see Definition~\ref{def: decomposability}).
-However, their use of the word ``direct" on page 1867 of \cite{MR3152715} appears to be a misprint, since the arguments there never use (or conclude) directness of the relevant sums.
-All of the arguments in \cite[\S5]{MR3152715}, and the citation they provide for the concept (Dugas~\cite{MR0799895}), appear to use the weaker property that every group in the class is merely a sum of subgroups in the class of cardinality ${<}\kappa$.
+The use of the word ``direct" on page 1867 of \cite{MR3152715} appears to be a misprint,\footnote{The anonymous referee has suggested that the authors of \cite{MR3152715} might have intended to say \emph{directed sum} instead of \emph{direct sum}.} since the arguments there never use (or conclude) directness of the relevant sums.
+The arguments in \cite[\S5]{MR3152715}, and the citation they provide for the concept (Dugas~\cite{MR0799895}), appear to use the weaker property that every group in the class is a sum of subgroups in the class of cardinality ${<}\kappa$.
 The latter condition is what we called \emph{bounded by $\kappa$} in Section \ref{sec_Prelims} (this terminology was used by Gardner~\cite{MR0647168} and Dugas~\cite{MR0799895}).
+So we shall use the \emph{bounded by $\kappa$} terminology to state the Bagaria-Magidor results.
+They proved: